splunk/public-o11y-docs/get-started/service-description.rst

 Observability Cloud informs about the need for renewal through a banner that appears 15 days prior to the subscription expiration date.
 For more information on subscription renewals, contact your Splunk sales representative.

 After the 15 days grace period, if your Splunk Observability Cloud subscription expires and no temporary extension is submitted on your behalf by your Splunk sales representative, the subscription enters suspended mode for another 30 days.
-After the 30 days suspension, the account is decommissioned and the account is terminated.
+After the 30 days suspension, the account is terminated and the data stored on the account is deleted.

 For additional information, see: